-- 52. A one-off allocation of £150k from contingent items has been agreed to fund the polling district and polling place review. - 53.
+- 53. A one-off allocation of £150k from contingent items has been agreed to fund the polling district and polling place review. - 54.
 Any proposed increased number of temporary units and the movement away from public funded schools will increase the venue hire costs at future elections.
-The proposals set out in Appendix 1 recommend an additional 5 temporary units.
-The additional cost for these temporary units is estimated at around £13,000.
+The proposals set out in Appendix 1 recommend an additional 6 temporary units.
+The additional cost for the hire of these temporary units is estimated at around £15,600.